Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Background Problem Formulation

 \section{Background \& Problem Formulation}

-Previous studies on adapting prompt tuning for \gnns use lightweight fine-tuning \cite{prefixtuning2021, powerofscale2021} with supervision which has been addressed widely in different domains such as computer vision \cite{infonce2018, simclr2020, transfervision2021} and NLP \cite{bert2019, transfernlp2019}.
-Specifically, recent works \cite{gppt2022, allinone2023, gpf2023} have followed the \textit{``pre-train, prompt, fine-tune''} setup \cite{gppt2022, graphprompt2023, allinone2023, gpf2023}.
-In this section, we first introduce this setting and discuss its limitations, then we introduce our proposed problem setting which addresses these limitations.
+Previous studies on adapting prompt tuning for \gnns use lightweight fine-tuning \citep{prefixtuning2021, powerofscale2021} with supervision, which has been addressed widely in different domains such as computer vision \citep{infonce2018, simclr2020, transfervision2021} and NLP \citep{bert2019, transfernlp2019}.
+Specifically, recent works have followed the \textit{``pre-train, prompt, fine-tune''} setup \citep{gppt2022, graphprompt2023, allinone2023, gpf2023}.
+In this section, we first introduce the setting and discuss its limitations, and then present our proposed problem setting, which addresses these limitations.